 For customers of the First Horizon and First Horizon Bank Family

-“First Horizon” includes First Horizon Bank, First Horizon Advisors, Inc., and their affiliates.
+“First Horizon” includes First Horizon Bank, First Horizon Corporation and their subsidiaries.

 Cookie – is defined as a small text file stored on a user’s device that may later be retrieved by a web server from the device.
-Cookies allow web servers to keep track of the user’s browser activities, and connect individual web requests into a session.
-Cookies can also be used to prevent users from having to be authorized for every password protected page they access during a session by recording that they have successfully supplied their user name and password already.
+Cookies allow web servers to keep track of the user’s browser activities and connect individual web requests into a session.
+Cookies can also be used to prevent users from having to be authorized for every password-protected page they access during a session by recording that they have successfully supplied their user name and password already.
 Cookies may be referred to as “first-party” (if they are placed by the owner of the website that is visited) or “third-party” (if they are placed by a party other than the owner of the visited website).
-Generally, you can manage cookies in your browser.
-Each browser is different, so you will need to learn the options available to you in each browser.
+Generally, you can manage cookies in your browser or device settings.
+Each browser or device is different, so you will need to learn the options available to you.
 If you change your settings, use a different device or change browsers, you will need to reset your cookie options.

 Flash® Cookie – is defined as a data file that is stored in the user's device by visiting a website that runs a Flash application.
 A Flash Cookie is also called a “local shared object” (LSO).
-Flash Cookies function like a cookie to personalize the user's experience, except that a Flash Cookie can hold up to 100KB of data rather than only 4KB (see Cookie).
-Clearing cookies in the Web browser does not clear Flash Cookies.
+Flash Cookies function like a cookie to personalize the user's experience, except that a Flash Cookie can hold up to 100KB of data rather than only 4KB.
+Clearing cookies in the web browser does not clear Flash Cookies.
 They must be cleared via Adobe® Flash Player settings.

-Internet Protocol (IP) Address – is defined as a unique string of numbers that identifies a computer on the Internet or other TCP/IP network.
-The IP address is expressed in four groups of up to three numbers, separated by periods, for example: 220.127.116.11.
+Internet Protocol (IP) Address – is defined as a unique string of numbers that identifies a device on the Internet or other TCP/IP network.
+The IP address is expressed in four groups of up to three numbers, separated by periods, for example: 22.214.171.124.
 An address may be “dynamic,” meaning that it is assigned temporarily whenever a device accesses the Internet and consequently may be different each time a device connects.
-Alternatively, an address may be “static,” meaning that it is assigned to a particular device and does not change, but remains assigned to one computer or device.
+Alternatively, an address may be “static,” meaning that it is assigned to a particular device and does not change, but remains assigned to one device.

 Session Cookie – is defined as a Cookie that is deleted when a session ends.
-Session Cookies are used to monitor session activity within our online banking products and services.
+Session Cookies are used to monitor session activity within our online and mobile banking products and services.
 These Session Cookies are encrypted and only our Service Providers (as defined below) can read the information in these Session Cookies.
 The Session Cookie facilitates the processing of multiple transactions during a session without requiring you to reenter your passcode for each individual transaction.
-Session Cookies used within our online products and services do not pass to your computer’s hard drive.
-Instead, the Session Cookie is stored in your computer’s memory, identifying your computer only while you are logged on.
-When you log off, or close your browser, the Session Cookie is destroyed.
+Session Cookies used within our online products and services do not pass to your computer’s hard drive or device.
+Instead, the Session Cookie is stored in your device or computer’s memory, identifying you only during a session.
 A new Session Cookie is used for each session; that way, no one can use the prior Session Cookie to access your account.
 For additional security, the Session Cookie expires after 25 minutes of inactivity.
 It must then be renewed by reentering your passcode.

-Service Provider – In order to provide our services, we may use various third party providers.
-These third parties provide services such as: website hosting, Internet banking, bill payment, and account aggregation.
-We also engage third party providers to assist us in our online marketing and advertising programs.
-Third party providers are referred to within this Notice as “Service Providers.”
+Service Provider – In order to provide our services, we may use various third-party providers.
+These third parties provide services such as: website hosting, Internet banking, bill payment, mobile deposit and account aggregation.
+We also engage third-party providers to assist us in our online marketing and advertising programs.
+Third-party providers are referred to within this Notice as “Service Providers.”

-“You”, and “your” – refers to the individual natural person who accesses or uses the Websites.
+“You” and “your” – refers to the individual natural person who accesses or uses the Sites.

 Anonymous Information that is compiled from various sources and aggregated but which contains no Nonpublic Personal Information is “Aggregated Data.”
 First Horizon and certain Service Providers use Aggregated Data for various business purposes, including for data analytic and marketing purposes.

-First Horizon uses Nonpublic Personal Information it collects through the Websites in accordance with its Privacy Notice for Customers of the First Horizon and First Horizon Family of Companies.
+First Horizon uses Nonpublic Personal Information it collects through the Sites in accordance with its Privacy Notice for Customers of the First Horizon Family of Companies.
 Please refer to that Privacy Notice for additional information regarding how we may share Nonpublic Personal Information, as well as the choices you may be able to exercise in connection with such sharing.

-(A) Online Tracking – First Horizon and certain Service Providers operating on our behalf collect Anonymous Information about your activity on the Websites using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes including, for example, to:
+(A) Online Tracking – First Horizon and certain Service Providers operating on our behalf collect Anonymous Information about your activity on the Sites using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes, including, for example, to:

-First Horizon may use other technologies, such as the capture of screenshots while you are using the Websites to understand how you navigate and use the Websites.
-This information helps us to better understand how the Websites are used and to improve them.
+First Horizon may use other technologies, such as the capture of screenshots, while you are using the Sites to understand how you navigate and use the Sites.
+This information helps us to better understand how the Sites are used and to improve them.